 We often purchase titles in multiple formats for readers to enjoy.
 If you need something in a format we don't carry, contact us and we'll help you find the format you need.

-- Braille: If Braille is your preferred format, we'll work with MN State Library Services to help locate the item you need.
+- Braille: If Braille is your preferred format, we'll work with MN State Library Services to locate the item you need.
 Browse the Minnesota Braille / Audio Catalog.

 - Downloadable Audiobooks: It's easier than ever to find and download audio versions of popular items in our eLibrary collection.
-In addition to audiobooks, our eLibrary platform Libby is compatible with some built-in screen reader applications.
+In addition to audiobooks, our eBook platform Libby is compatible with some built-in screen reader applications.
 Visit Libby's Accessibility Help FAQs to learn more.

 - Web Accessibility Practices: We adhere to the practices and standards defined in Scott County's Website Accessibility Guide.

 - User Experience Feedback: To share feedback about using the Library website or other digital resources, please submit a comment through our Ask a Librarian Form.